Section: Library Operations

 - Leaving bicycles in bicycle racks overnight.

-- Campaigning, petitioning, interviewing, survey taking, soliciting, posting notices, fundraising, or selling outside of a meeting room, unless authorized by the Program Policy or Director.
+- Campaigning, petitioning, interviewing, survey taking, soliciting, posting notices, fundraising, or selling except within permitted Meeting Room or Program use or as otherwise authorized by the Director.

 - Panhandling on Library premises.